rei/rei-cedar-docs/docs/patterns/status-notifications/Readme.md

       Location
     </th>
     <td>
-      Overlay the page at the top|bottom left. notification location should not intersect with the navigation area.
+      Overlay the page at the top|bottom? left (TODO: decide on consistent location - once aligned this should not be optional). notification location should not intersect with the navigation area.
     </td>
   </tr>
   <tr>